llajas/xInput-Switch/xInput2Serial/README.md

 #### Overview

-The **XInput to Serial Converter** Java application is designed to map controller inputs to a serial device.
-It supports various controller types, including Xbox and PlayStation controllers and is capable of running in headless mode.
-The application also allows specifying a particular window title, ensuring that controller inputs are sent only when a specific window is active.
+The **XInput to Serial Converter** application maps controller inputs to a serial device.
+Originally written in Java, a light‑weight Python version is also provided for Windows users.
+Both variants can run headless and optionally bind input to a specific window.

 #### Features

 - **Headless Mode:** The application can run without a graphical user interface, suitable for automated or background processes.
 - **Window Title Binding:** Controller inputs are directed to a serial device only when a specified window is active.
 - **Auto-Detection:** Automatically detects and connects to the first available serial port and controller.
+- **Defaults:** When run with `--auto`, the first detected controller and COM port are used with a baud rate of 1&nbsp;000&nbsp;000 (1&nbsp;Mbps).

 #### Requirements